vitaly-t/chain-arrays/README.md

 ## Rationale

 When dealing with large arrays (10^6 > elements), concatenating them can be very memory-consuming.
-This solution joins arrays logically, turning a list of arrays into an iterable, with additional `length` and `at` access.
+This solution joins arrays logically, turning a list of arrays into an `Iterable`, plus `getLength` and `at` functions.

 ```ts
 import {chainArrays, chainArraysReverse} from './chain-arrays';